 In recent years, a potential cone collapse of the volcanic cone Cumbre Vieja (CVV) in the Canary Islands has received attention as a possibly catastrophic source threatening the USEC.
 In this project, a multi-fluid 3D Navier-Stokes solver (THETIS) was used to compute the volcanic collapse tsunami source (Abadie et al., 2012; Harris et al., 2012).
-Detailed description of the CVV modeling for use in this project is described in Grilli and

-Grilli (2013c).
-Two different slide magnitudes were studied for this work; an 80 km3 slide, representing a plausible event in a return period window on the order of 10,000 years, and a 450 km3 source, consistent with estimates of the maximum event for the geological feature.
+Detailed description of the CVV modeling for use in this project is described in Grilli and Grilli (2013c).
+Here, two different slide magnitudes were studied; an 80 km slide, representing a plausible event in a return period window on the order of 10,000 years, and a 450 km source, consistent with estimates of the maximum event for the geological feature.
 The magnitude of the latter event is significantly larger than all of the other cases studied in this project.
-Thus, it was decided to exclude the 450 km3 source from inundation line calculations, and illustrate its results separately as a representation of the worst case scenario condition.
+Thus, it was decided to exclude the 450 km source from inundation line calculations, and illustrate its results separately as a representation of the worst case scenario condition.
 This is due to the fact that this source return period is expected to be much more than 10,000 years.

-2.2.3 Submarine mass failure
+2.2.3 Submarine Mass Failure

 The US East Coast is fronted by a wide continental shelf, which contributes to the dissipation of far-field tsunami sources, and diminishes the damage caused by simulated waves from these sources on the coastline.
 On the other hand, it has been noted in literature (e.g. Grilli et al. 2014) that there is a potential of a Submarine Mass Failure (SMF) on or near the continental shelf break, causing tsunamis that affect adjacent coastal areas.
 Considering the fact that the only tsunami event that has caused fatalities on the US East Coast was an SMF tsunami (Grand Banks, 1929), it is necessary to study possible impacts and consequences of such catastrophes with respect to heavily populated coastal communities on the USEC.
-In this project, four different locations are chosen as the most probable to experience a submarine mass failure tsunami.
-The process of obtaining the initial condition for near-shore propagation and inundation modeling for all of these sources are comprehensively documented in Grilli et al. (2013).
-The landslide movement is simulated with the NHWAVE model (Ma et al., 2012; Tehranirad et al., 2012) and the results shown here are interpolated into 500 meter grids for propagation and inundation modeling 800 seconds after slump movement is initiated (Grilli et al., 2013).
+For this region, a slide near Cape Fear was modeled as the SMF source.
+The process of obtaining the initial condition for near-shore propagation and inundation modeling for this source is comprehensively documented in Grilli et al. (2013).
+The land-slide movement is simulated with the NHWAVE model (Ma et al., 2012; Tehranirad et al., 2012) and the results shown here are interpolated into 500 meter grids for propagation and inundation modeling 800 seconds after slump movement is initiated (Grilli et al., 2013).